skhameneh/OpenVINO-ARM64/README.md

 $ schroot -c bionic_armhf
 ```

-Your promt should now show "(bionic_armhf)" in front of your username.
+Your prompt should now show "(bionic_armhf)" in front of your username.
 This indicates that you are now inside the schroot environment.

 **WARNING:** Make sure that you are really inside the schroot environment.
 Otherwise you will mess with the configuration of your host system!

 Note: Your user's home directory is automatically mapped to the schroot environment.

 Add the user to the `users` group: